jriecken/sat-js/README.md

 It contains the following methods:

  - `copy(other)` - Copy the value of another Vector to this one.
+ - `clone()` - Return a new vector with the same coordinates as this one.
  - `perp()` - Change this vector to be perpendicular to what it was before.
  - `rotate(angle)` - Rotate this vector counter-clockwise by the specified number of radians.
  - `reverse()` - Reverse this Vector.